 The best hand in poker is the oh-so-rare Royal Flush.
-If you have one, you are guaranteed to win the hand.
-But if you wait for that 1 in 650,000 chance before making a bet, you are never going to win the game.
+If you have one, you’re guaranteed to win the hand.
+But if you wait for that 1 in 650,000 chance before making a bet, you’re never going to win the game.
 In poker, as in business, you can’t sit idly by and wait for the perfect situation to occur; you have to take action.

 In business, the prize rarely goes to those who sit and wait.

 Take Heidi.
-She was working at the largest food company on the East Coast when a rare divisional VP spot opened up.
+She was working at the largest food company on the East Coast when a rare divisional VP of Marketing spot opened up.
 There were six or seven strong candidates for the job.

 One day, Heidi asked a friend at work if there had been any decision about the new VP spot.
 There hadn’t been.
-Her friend, a senior director and a very aggressive poker player, said, “Why don’t you just ask for it?”
+Her friend, a senior director who also happened to be a very aggressive poker player, said, “Why don’t you just ask for it?”

 Heidi thought she was nuts.
 Management knew she wanted the job; how could she possibly inﬂuence their decision?
-Her friend said, “You have nothing to lose, and besides, if you are not happy with the answer, at least you know where you stand and can start networking.”
+Her friend said, “You have nothing to lose, and besides, if you’re not happy with the answer, at least you know where you stand and can start networking.”

-So Heidi decided to be bold and went in to make her pitch for the position to the divisional president.
-At the end, he said, “I’m so glad you came in here and told me you want the job.
-It shows you are assertive and know what you want.
+Heidi decided to be bold and went in to make her pitch for the position to the divisional President.
+In the end, the leader said, “I’m so glad you came in here and told me you want the job.
+It shows you’re assertive and know what you want.
 That’s a sign of great leadership.”

 Three weeks later, Heidi was the new VP.